 Hecla Mining Company

-Hecla Mining Company (NYSE:HL) is the largest primary silver producer in the U.S. and one of the lowest-cost producers, and a growing gold producer.
+Hecla Mining Company (NYSE:HL) is the largest primary silver producer in the U.S. and one of the lowest-cost producers, and a growing low-cost gold producer.
 The Company has two primary silver mines in Alaska (Greens Creek) and Idaho (Lucky Friday) and the recently acquired Casa Berardi gold mine in Quebec, which is expected to produce approximately 60,000 ounces of gold in the second half of 2013.
-Expected silver production in 2013 is between 8 and 9 million ounces.
+Expected silver production this year is between 8 and 9 million ounces.